rbadrinath/DAA/README.md

 * [SAC](https://theswissbay.ch/pdf/Gentoomen%20Library/Algorithms/Algorithms%20in%20C.pdf) Algorithms in C by Robert Sedgewick.
 This has some material hat the above one does not.
 * [DPV](http://algorithmics.lsi.upc.edu/docs/Dasgupta-Papadimitriou-Vazirani.pdf) Algorithms by Sanjay Dasgupta, Christos H Papadimitriou, and Umesh V Vazirani

-# Content
-Not fully though out, but here is an outline (WIP).
-Where possible reference is made to the above reference material
-* **Introduction** Notion of Analysis through examples - Insertion sort, selection sort, search, binary search, Algorithm complexity vs problem complexity, space versus time complexity., what is the parameter in the compexity function.
-Introducing the Big Oh (and Big Theta and Big Omega) concepts for characterizing complexity.
-Binary search vs Fibonacci search.
-Examples with bitwize add and multiply .
-Fast bitwise multiply.
-Recurrence relations and the Master Theorem.
-* **Sorting**  Merge sort, heap and heap-sort
-* **Searching**

 # Lecture sequencing
 * 23-July-24  Introduction section mentioned above, up to space vs time complexity.
 To read: Chap 0 of DPV, 1.4 and 2.1 of SW
 * 25-July-24  Remainder of Introduction section - Fibonacci search, Formal complexity notation, bitwize operations. pp 22-24  and pp 51-55 of DPV